Understanding My Credit Score | Explaining Credit Scores

 How do credit scores work?

-Credit scores aren’t an exact science and credit reference agencies don’t disclose exactly how they calculate your score, but there are several things that could affect whether you have a good, bad, excellent, or fair credit rating.
+Credit scores aren’t an exact science, and credit reference agencies don’t disclose exactly how they calculate the score.
+Still, certain factors could affect whether your credit score is good, bad, excellent, or fair.

 Your credit history

-If you’ve missed payments in the past, or regularly make late payments on your debts, this will be recorded on your credit report and can negatively impact your score.
+If you’ve missed payments in the past, have bad debt loans or regularly make late payments on your debts, it will show up on your credit report and could negatively impact your score.

-Having several different types of credit agreement and having managed them effectively for a long period of time can give lenders confidence that you’ll be a reliable borrower.
+Having several types of credit agreements that you have managed well for a long time will reassure lenders that you’re a reliable borrower.

 Your total debt and credit utilisation